mabel-dev/korolev/README.md

 - Cloud Run (*): 100 thousand executions, 8 CPU, 16 Gb, 60 seconds = £1k
 - Storage: 1 Petabyte (compressed approx 4/5ths) 200Tb = £4k

-£5000 per month
+Approximately £60 per year

-(*), this is double the current specification of the existing execution environment and 4x the execution time of the existing service, but as prices were rounded up to the nearest £1k it made no difference to the cost estimate.
+> (*), this is double the current memory and CPU specification of the comparitor execution environment and 4x the execution time of the existing service, but as prices were rounded up to the nearest £1k it made no difference to the cost estimate.

 ## Options